-A DentaL PPO (Preferred Provider Organization) plan offers a network feature.
-PPO dentists participate in the network thereby agreeing to accept contracted fees as payment in full rather than their usual fee for patients.
-When you visit a PPO dentist, you typically pay a certain percentage of the reduced rate (called coinsurance) and the plan pays the rest.
-Preventive and diagnostic services are covered at 100%.
+PPO (Preferred Provider Organization) providers participate in the network thereby agreeing to accept contracted fees as payment in full rather than their usual fee for patients.
+When you visit a PPO Provider, you typically pay a certain percentage of the reduced rate (called coinsurance) and the plan pays the rest.

-A Dental Health Maintenance Organization (DHMO) plan requires you to choose one dentist or dental facility to coordinate all of your oral health needs.
-If you need to see a specialist, your primary care dentist will refer you.
-A DHMO plan doesn’t have any deductibles or maximums.
-Instead, when you receive a dental service, you pay a fixed dollar amount for the treatment (a “copayment”).
-Often, preventive and diagnostic services have no copayment, so you pay nothing for these services.
+A Health Maintenance Organization (DHMO) plan requires you to choose one dentist or facility to coordinate all of your oral health needs.
+If you need to see a specialist, your primary care dentist will provide a referral.
+A DHMO plan doesn’t have any deductibles or maximums and you pay a fixed dollar amount for the treatment (a “copayment”).
 However, if you visit a dentist outside of the network, you will be responsible for the entire bill.
 Watch the video below for further details on Delta Dental’s networks.

-An annual maximum is the maximum dollar amount a dental benefit plan will pay toward the cost of dental care within a specific benefit period, usually a calendar year.
-You can determine how much you’ve already used by checking your benefits and eligibility on the Member Connection.
+An annual maximum is the maximum dollar amount a benefit plan will pay toward the cost of care within a specific period.

-The portion of the cost of your dental treatment that you are required to pay.
-Most dental plans pay a pre-determined percentage of the cost, and you pay your coinsurance amount even after your deductible is reached.
+The portion of the cost of your treatment that you are required to pay.
+Most plans pay a pre-determined percentage of the cost, and you pay your coinsurnace amount even after your deductible is reached.

-A specific dollar amount that you must pay before the dental plan begins to cover your expenses.
+A specific dollar amount that you must pay before the plan begins to cover your expenses.

-Benefit Partners Group administers the enrollment and payment process for the student dental and vision plans.
-If you have any questions, please contact the Benefit Partners Group student support team toll-free at (877) 247-8817.
+Benefit Partners Group administers the enrollment and payment process.
+If you have any questions, please contact the Student Support Team toll-free at (877) 247-8817.